Enlightenment and Buddhahood

 The moment itself was hideous.
 I surrendered into it lying on the floor in a heap of despair.
 Time collapsed into infinity (as opposed to a single moment, like the original moment) and it was like everything in the entirety of Universal history and future was an endless river of screaming darkness.
 I’ve never heard anyone describe anything like it in a spiritual context.

-Experiencing this was really the crux point of being able to love all experience.
+Experiencing this was really the crux point of being able to love all experience, or let it affect me.
 By love, I don’t mean like or enjoy, I mean allow the thing to impact me without me putting up walls or judgements to keep myself separate or safe from it.
 Again, there is a clear before and after of how I behave and experience life from this moment and I have retained a sense of deep fascination with this moment that I haven’t got with the other moments.

 This really opened up a way of being that is incredibly uncentred.
 Rather than experience being something that is happening to me, it is like experience is something that is happening, like a movie that is playing, and I am one part of what is unfolding.
 It ties in very closely to perceptions around free will and time.